aws-samples/step-functions-workflows-collection/parallel-human-approval/README.md

 Some examples:

-* while onboarding of an employee, there might be many steps which needs to be run in parallel and independently with approvals from different people.
+* During onboarding of an employee, there might be many steps which need to be run in parallel and independently.
+Each step might require approval from different people.
 * During the hiring process, there might be panel interview process and each interviewer enters their feedbacks independently and approve the hiring of interviewee or not.
 * In the matrix organisations, there might be employees who report to multiple managers at the same time.
-While requesting a vacation, the approval request might be sent in parallel to multiple managers.
+To get the approval for vacation, the request might be sent to multiple managers in parallel.